Vyral/dani-antelo-espanol/_posts/2019-05-16-how-to-avoid-paying-capital-gains-tax-when-selling.md

 There’s been a recent change in the rules which allows exemptions on special circumstances, such as a spouse’s death.&nbsp;

-I wrote a book recently recalled *“How to Buy a House in Houston, TX”* that I’d be happy to get you a free copy of.
+I wrote a book recently recalled“How to Buy a House in Houston, TX” that I’d be happy to get you a free copy of.
 If you want one or if you have any other real estate-related questions for me, don't hesitate to reach out and give me a call or send me an email.
 I would love to hear from you.